Garudan (2023 film)

-Garudan is a 2023 Indian Malayalam-language crime action thriller film directed by Arun Varma in his directorial debut, written by Midhun Manuel Thomas and produced by Listin Stephen.
+Garudan is a 2023 Indian Malayalam-language crime thriller film directed by Arun Varma in his directorial debut, written by Midhun Manuel Thomas and produced by Listin Stephen.
 The film features Suresh Gopi and Biju Menon leading an ensemble supporting cast including Siddique, Jagadish, Abhirami, Divya Pillai, Thalaivasal Vijay, Major Ravi, Dileesh Pothan, and Nishanth Sagar.

 In the film, Harish Madhav (Suresh Gopi), a police officer, and Nishanth Kumar (Biju Menon), a college professor, face-off in a legal battle over a student brutal rape case.
 The music was composed by Jakes Bejoy, while Ajay David Kachappilly and Sreejith Sarang handled the cinematography and editing.

 Garudan was released in theatres on 3 November 2023 to positive reviews from critics and emerged as a commercial success, becoming the seventh highest-grossing Malayalam film of 2023.